woofdogtw/sylvia-iot-core/sylvia-iot-broker/doc/schema.md

         networkId: string,              // the associated network ID
         networkCode: string,            // the associated network code
         networkAddr: string,            // the unique address of the associated network
+        profile: string,                // the device profile that is used for application servers
         createdAt: Date,                // creation time
         modifiedAt: Date,               // modification time
         name: string,                   // display name